Mar102/Pewlett-Hackard-Analysis/README.md

 # Pewlett-Hackard-Analysis
 The assignment consists of three parts: two additional analyses and a technical report to deliver the results to his manager.
 To help him complete these tasks, you will submit the following deliverables:

-* Technical Analysis Deliverable 1: Number of Retiring Employees by Title.
+* Technical Analysis Deliverable 1: Number of retiring employees by itle.
 You will create three new tables, one showing number of [titles] retiring, one showing number of employees with each title, and one showing a list of current employees born between Jan.
 1, 1952 and Dec.
 31, 1955.
 New tables are exported as CSVs.

 * Technical Analysis Deliverable 2: Mentorship Eligibility.
 A table containing employees who are eligible for the mentorship program You will submit your table and the CSV containing the data (and the CSV containing the data)